Trump Plans To Cut PBS Budget, Would Save Taxpayers More If He Stopped Traveling

 Critics said it makes no sense to take aim at programs that have no real impact on the overall budget.

 “It’s sad in a way because those programs aren’t causing the deficit,” Steve Bell, a former staff director of the Senate Budget Committee who is now with the Bipartisan Policy Center, told the New York Times.
-“These programs don’t amount to a hill of beans.”

 The plan to cut PBS and the National Endowment for the Arts and the Humanities is especially controversial given Donald Trump’s rapidly increasing costs so far as president.
-Despite Trump’s continual criticism of Barack Obama traveling too much, Trump has already spent three weekend at his Mar-A-Lago resort in Florida — which experts said costs somewhere close to $10 million in increased security.
+Despite Trump’s continual criticism of Barack Obama traveling too much, Trump has already spent three weekends at his Mar-A-Lago resort in Florida — which experts said costs somewhere close to $10 million in increased security.

 Trump’s family adds even more to the bill for taxpayers.
 As The Independent reported, it added more than $1 million in the first month for Secret Service to protect his adult family members as they make international trips for the benefit of Trump’s company — which he has not divested from.